grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ma.md

 Organizational processes for approving, controlling, and monitoring maintenance tools

 mechanisms supporting and/or implementing the approval, control, and/or monitoring of maintenance tools

+### ma-3.1: Inspect Tools

+Inspect the maintenance tools used by maintenance personnel for improper or unauthorized modifications.

+Maintenance tools can be directly brought into a facility by maintenance personnel or downloaded from a vendor’s website.
+If, upon inspection of the maintenance tools, organizations determine that the tools have been modified in an improper manner or the tools contain malicious code, the incident is handled consistent with organizational policies and procedures for incident handling.

+maintenance tools used by maintenance personnel are inspected for improper or unauthorized modifications.

+Maintenance policy

+procedures addressing system maintenance tools

+system maintenance tools and associated documentation

+maintenance tool inspection records

+maintenance records

+system security plan

+other relevant documents or records

+Organizational personnel with system maintenance responsibilities

+organizational personnel with information security responsibilities

+Organizational processes for inspecting maintenance tools

+mechanisms supporting and/or implementing the inspection of maintenance tools

+### ma-3.2: Inspect Media

+Check media containing diagnostic and test programs for malicious code before the media are used in the system.

+If, upon inspection of media containing maintenance, diagnostic, and test programs, organizations determine that the media contains malicious code, the incident is handled consistent with organizational incident handling policies and procedures.

+media containing diagnostic and test programs are checked for malicious code before the media are used in the system.

+Maintenance policy

+procedures addressing system maintenance tools

+system maintenance tools and associated documentation

+maintenance records

+system security plan

+other relevant documents or records

+Organizational personnel with system maintenance responsibilities

+organizational personnel with information security responsibilities

+Organizational process for inspecting media for malicious code

+mechanisms supporting and/or implementing the inspection of media used for maintenance

+### ma-3.3: Prevent Unauthorized Removal

+Prevent the removal of maintenance equipment containing organizational information by:

+Verifying that there is no organizational information contained on the equipment;

+Sanitizing or destroying the equipment;

+Retaining the equipment within the facility; or

+Obtaining an exemption from {{ insert: param, ma-03.03_odp }} explicitly authorizing removal of the equipment from the facility.

+Organizational information includes all information owned by organizations and any information provided to organizations for which the organizations serve as information stewards.

+the removal of maintenance equipment containing organizational information is prevented by verifying that there is no organizational information contained on the equipment; or

+the removal of maintenance equipment containing organizational information is prevented by sanitizing or destroying the equipment; or

+the removal of maintenance equipment containing organizational information is prevented by retaining the equipment within the facility; or

+the removal of maintenance equipment containing organizational information is prevented by obtaining an exemption from {{ insert: param, ma-03.03_odp }} explicitly authorizing removal of the equipment from the facility.

+Maintenance policy

+procedures addressing system maintenance tools

+system maintenance tools and associated documentation

+maintenance records

+equipment sanitization records

+media sanitization records

+exemptions for equipment removal

+system security plan

+other relevant documents or records

+Organizational personnel with system maintenance responsibilities

+organizational personnel with information security responsibilities

+organizational personnel responsible for media sanitization

+Organizational process for preventing unauthorized removal of information

+mechanisms supporting media sanitization or destruction of equipment

+mechanisms supporting verification of media sanitization

 ### ma-4: Nonlocal Maintenance